 Object Description O.APPLET Any installed applet, its code and data.
-O.CODE_PKG The code of a package, including all linking information.
-On the Java Card platform, a package is the installation unit.
 O.JAVAOBJECT Java class instance or array.
 It should be noticed that KEYS, PIN, arrays and applet instances are specific objects in the Java programming language.

 Information (prefixed with an "I") is described in the following table: